Chaganti-Reddy/EVMarket-India/README.md

 ## :raising_hand: Citation

 You are allowed to cite any part of the code or our dataset.
 You can use it in your Research Work or Project.
-Remember to provide credit to the Maintainer Chaganti Reddy by mentioning a link to this repository and her GitHub Profile.
+Remember to provide credit to the Maintainer Chaganti Reddy by mentioning a link to this repository and his GitHub Profile.

 Follow this format: